-- A. SG and Governance Committee.
-The SG and the SG Governance Committee will conduct business and make decisions in accordance with the voting procedures set forth in this Section VI of the SG Plan. - B. Non-Delegable Responsibilities.
+A. SG and Governance Committee.
+The SG and the SG Governance Committee (GC) will conduct its business and make decisions in

+- accordance with the voting procedures set forth in this Section VI of the SG Plan. through the SG Governance Committee (GC). - B. Non-Delegable Responsibilities.
 It is recognized that the signatories to this Plan may have statutory or other organizationally established responsibilities that cannot be delegated.
-This cooperative Plan is not intended to abrogate any signatory's non-delegable responsibilities. - C. Purposes of the SG.
-The purposes of the SG include, but are not necessarily limited to, the following: - 1.
-Implement the SG Plan. - 2.
+This cooperative Plan is not intended to abrogate any signatory's non-delegable responsibilities. - C. Purposes of the GCSG.
+The purposes of the GC SG include, but are not necessarily limited to, the following: - 1.
+Implement the SGPlan. - 2.
 Make management decisions under the SG Plan. - 3.
-Conduct annual reporting to BLM and USFS. - 4.
-Make financial decisions. - 5.
-Establish rules and bylaws. - 6.
-Hold meetings open to the public. - 7.
-Seek funding. - 8.
-Coordinate with other entities gathering data, studies, information, or conducting cooperative efforts. - 9.
-Elect officers. - 10.
-Establish and define the scope and roles of any committees determined necessary. - 11.
-Approve budgets and expenses. - 12.
-Conduct monitoring and research efforts. - 13.
-Review ORV Indicators and Resource Guides. - 14.
-Evaluate protection of ORVs in accordance with the SG Plan. - 15.
-Coordinate with water users to recommend and learn about cooperative efforts to include in annual report. - 16.
-Recommend and fund efforts to protect and enhance ORVs. - 17.
-Evaluate, through its GC, whether Material Changes in Circumstances exist as defined under the SG Plan and recommend strategies to address Material Changes in Circumstances. - 18.
-Discuss new projects and new members. - 19.
-Amend the SG Plan, as necessary, pursuant to procedures under the Plan. - 20.
+Conduct annual reporting to the BLM and USFS. - 4.
+Finalize ORV Indicators and Resource Guides. - 5.4.
+Make financial decisions. - 6.5.
+Establish rules and bylaws. - 7.6.
+Hold meetings open to the public. - 8.7.
+Seek funding. - 9.8.
+Coordinate with other entities gathering data, studies, information, or conducting cooperative efforts. - 10.9.
+Elect officers. - 11.10.
+Establish and define the scope and roles of any committees determined necessary. - 42.11.
+Approve budgets and expenses. - 13.12.
+Conduct monitoring and research efforts. - 14.13.
+Review ORV Indicators and Resource Guides. - 45.14.
+Evaluate protection of ORVs in accordance with the SG Plan. - 16.15.
+Coordinate with water users to recommend and learn about cooperative efforts to include in annual report. - 17.16.
+Recommend and fund efforts to protect and enhance ORVs. - 18.17.
+Evaluate, through its GC, whether Material Changes in Circumstances exist as defined under the SG Plan and recommend strategies to address Material Changes in Circumstances. - 19.18.
+Discuss new projects and new members. - 20.19.
+Amend the SG Plan, as necessary, pursuant to procedures under the Plan. - 21.20.
 Pursue agreements with state and federal entities to further goals of the SG Plan. - D. Advisory Standing Committees.
-The SG intends that the Monitoring Committee, Finance Committee, and the Cooperative Measures

-Committee will be advisory standing committees for the duration of the Plan.
-These committees shall each have a charter that includes, at a minimum, membership, and protocols for formulating recommendations to the SG.
+The SG intends that the Monitoring Committee, Finance Committee, and the Cooperative Measures Committee will be advisory standing committees for the duration of the Plan.
+These committees shall each have a charter that includes, at a minimum, membership and protocols for formulating recommendations to the SG.
 Charters may be amended and are subject to approval by the GC.